amirduran/duranius-paypal-rest-api-php-library/README.md

 If you need to integrate your website with PayPal REST API, then all you need is to download this library and you are ready to go.
 There are only two files you need to download and import to your project.

+IMPORTANT: Read my blog post about "How to integrate your website with PayPal" here http://code-epicenter.com/how-to-integrate-your-website-with-paypal-using-php/

 # How to install

 ##Step 1